toddlittle/url-shortener/README.md

 `yarn`

 ## Configure Amplify and AWS
-This app makes use of a serverless architecture via the [https://docs.amplify.aws/cli](AWS Amplify Framework).
+This app makes use of a serverless architecture via the [AWS Amplify Framework](https://docs.amplify.aws/cli).
 The commands below cover the immediate steps required to get our app running, but the linked docs provide a wealth of knowledge if you run into issues or get stuck.

-If you do not already have an AWS account, you will need to [https://aws.amazon.com/](create one).
+If you do not already have an AWS account, you will need to [create one](https://aws.amazon.com/).

-After creating an account, you will need to [https://docs.amplify.aws/cli/start/install](configure the Amplify CLI).
+After creating an account, you will need to [configure the Amplify CLI](https://docs.amplify.aws/cli/start/install).
 The intent of this step is to make your new AWS account available to the Amplify CLI.

 `amplify configure`